There is only one member of the Phuopsis plant (Phuopsis stylosa) genus and this goes by the common name of Crosswort.

-It is able to reach 30 cm in height and blooms in the summer.
+It is able to reach 30 cm (1 foot) in height and blooms in the summer.

 The flowers are clustered into an attractive ball, and consist of minute pink tubular flowers.

 It is an ideal plant to use in rock gardens, looks attractive at the front of borders or let it drape over walls to creative an attractive focal point.

 Crucianella stylosa - Phuopsis stylosa – Crosswort by Stadtkatze.